-The charges of per night stay in hotels start as low as PKR 6,000.
+The charges per night stay in hotels start as low as PKR 8,000.
 The hotel room charges and availability in Skardu may vary from season to season.
-We have also written a comprehensive post on some of the best hotels to stay in Skardu to provide you complete details in this regard.
+We have also written a comprehensive post on some of the best hotels to stay in Skardu to provide you with complete details in this regard.

 Here we’ll wrap our detailed travel guide to Skardu Valley in Gilgit-Baltistan.
 We hope this blog has provided you with all the useful information that may help you with your trip.
 If you already have visited Skardu, feel free to share your experience with us at email@example.com.

 In the meantime, if you are a fan of tourism in Pakistan, you may be interested in taking a look at our detailed tourism pieces on Swat Valley, Broghil Valley, Ziarat Valley and Gilgit-Baltistan.
 Don’t forget to read about the highest mountain peaks in Pakistan to learn more about the amazing topography of our homeland.